October 31st

 Meaning of the subhAShita:

-Brass is scrubbed with ashes; copper is cleansed with sour things; woman is restored through the menstrual cycle; a river is purged by its speed.
+Brass is scrubbed with ashes; copper is cleansed with sour things; a woman is restored through the menstrual cycle; a river is purged by its speed.

 Commentary: